Education/Child DevelopmentApply Now

 Start making a difference in children's lives.

-The Early Childhood Education Program at Skyline College
+The Education/Child Development Program at Skyline College

 The Early Childhood Education (ECE) program at Skyline College offers courses designed for students interested in working with children from birth through age 8, in a pre-school, family childcare, or after-school setting.
-Students can earn certificates in ECE or an Associate’s Degree for Transfer in Early Childhood Education.
+Students can earn an Associate’s Degree for Transfer in Early Childhood Education.
 The program also partners with the Child Development Laboratory Center on campus to offer students hands-on experiences observing and engaging with young children.

 Additionally students enrolled in our certificate programs will be required to have 96 hours of hands on supervised field experience in their area of choice.
 This experience can be the start of a career in infant-toddler, pre-school teaching, school age (after school care) or administration, special education, or elementary education.
 Many students use these certificate as a step towards advanced degrees in fields such as social work, child psychiatry, or advocacy.